minimaxir/imgmaker/README.md

 - Add a Docker container + an app to deploy (e.g. to Cloud Run)
 - Optimize included HTML + CSS templates
+  - Use local CSS/font files for included templates
 - Add more templates! (as needs/community demand arise)

 ## Maintainer/Creator